albertodev01/equations/README.md

   - `Algebraic` and all of its subtypes, which can be used to solve algebraic equations (also known as polynomial equations);
   - `Nonlinear` and all of its subtypes, which can be used to solve nonlinear equations;
+  - `SystemSolver` and all of its subtypes, which can be used to solve systems of linear equations;
   - `Complex`, which is used to easily handle complex numbers;
   - `Fraction`, from the [fraction](https://pub.dev/packages/fraction) package which helps you working with fractions.

-This package is meant to be used with Dart 2.12 or higher because the code is entirely null safe!
+This package is meant to be used with Dart 2.12 or higher because the code is entirely null safe.
+Please don't hesitate to open a PR or file an issue if you wish to contribute to the growth of this package!

 # Algebraic equations